 If you experience any difficulties or technical issues with the online application, please contact firstname.lastname@example.org for assistance.

 Spring and Fall: Applications for spring and fall are online!
-Read the general requirements and then the department requirements and then Apply Online.
+Read the general requirements and then the department requirements and international requirements, and then Apply Online.
 Please note: our online checklist can be accessed at Pratt’s online application using the email address and password you used to apply.

 Checking Your Application Status: